Revelstoke roads and weather: risk of thunderstorms - Revelstoke Review

 Road conditions at 6:45 a.m.:

+Electrical maintenance between MacDonald Showshed and Lanark Snowshed for 1.4 km (2 to 1 km west of West Boundary of GlacierNational Park).
+From 7:00 AM to 5:00 PM PDT on Monday, Tuesday, Wednesday and Thursday.
+Reduced speed zone: 50km/h 9am to 5pm, Monday to Thursday.

 Line painting between Glacier Park East Boundary and Donald Bridge for 29.8 km (24 km west of Golden to East Boundary of GlacierNational Park).
-Until Mon Jul 29 at 7:00 AM MDT.
-From 7:00 PM to 7:00 AM MDT on weekdays and Saturday.
-Single lane alternating traffic.
-Watch for equipment and workers on roadway.
+From 7:00 PM to 7:00 AM MDT on weekdays.
+Lane Closure.

 Road construction work between Donald Rd and Forde Station Rd for 5.0 km (23 to 18 km west of Golden).
 Until Thu Aug 15.
 From 6:00 AM to 7:00 PM MDT daily.
 Expect minor delays.
 Please obey construction speed limits and traffic control personnel.

+Highway 23 south: Maintenance between Big Eddy Rd and Clough Rd for 6.2 km (Revelstoke).
+Until Wed Jul 31 at 3:30 PM PDT.
+Single lane alternating traffic.

-Highway 1 west: Bridge maintenance between Taft Rd and Enchanted Forest Ftg Rd for 4.0 km (31 km west of Revelstoke to 29 km east of Sicamous).
-Until Wed Jul 24 at 9:30 AM PDT.
-Single lane alternating traffic
+Highway 23 north: Bridge maintenance between Revelstoke Dam Access Rd and Wallis Rd for 4.0 km (19 to 15 km north of Revelstoke).
+Until Wed Jul 31 at 10:00 AM PDT.
+Single lane alternating traffic.

 Check DriveBC for more details and updates.